YannickYayo/laravel-preset-ttall/README.md

 ### For Laravel < 7.0, please use the [1.x branch](https://github.com/YannickYayo/laravel-preset-ttall/tree/1.x)!

-Some features when using `php artisan preset ttall` without the auth scaffolding was missing, currently working on it !

 <hr>

 It comes with usefull packages and their configurations files :